yugr/rust-slides/features/cons/copy-elision/README.md

 Rust does not always perform move/copy elision.

-Rust copies/moves are sife-effect free so it does not need special copy-elision rules like C++.
+Rust copies/moves are side-effect-free (have "no user-visible effects") so it does not need special copy-elision rules like C++.
 So in theory compiler is capable of removing all redundant `memcpy`'s.
+E.g. Rust had (N)RVO since day one.

 E.g. C++ code like
 ```c++